droundy/fac/web/documentation.md

 ## To do list

-1. Add test for getting error output to screen when using --log-output.

 2. Use inotify to avoid rescanning the entire source tree.

 3. Remove "error" calls from new-build.c, to ensure that we will